helmut-hoffer-von-ankershoffen/starbridge/README.md

 > ⚠️ **WARNING**: This project is currently in pre-alpha phase, i.e. partly functional.
 Feel free to watch or star the repository to stay updated on its progress.

-Integrates Cl aude Desktop with Google workspace and Atlassian workspaces.
+Integrates Cl aude Desktop with Google and Atlassian workspaces.

 This integration serves two main purposes:
 1. **Make Claude smarter**: Makes Claude an informed member of your organisation by accessing your organization's key knowledge resources.
 2. **Integrate research and knowlege management**: Enables your teams to contribute, refine, and maintain your organisation's knowledge resources within Claude.
 3. **Improve efficiency**: Automate workflows such as generating Confluence pages from Google Docs, or vice versa.

-## Examples
+## Example Prompts

 * "Create a page about road cycling, focusing on Canyon bikes, in the personal confluence space of Helmut."